tpm2-software/tpm2-tools/man/common/alg.md

 ### Create an ecc256 key with an ecdaa signing scheme with a count of 4 and sha384 hash
 `/tpm2_create -C parent.ctx -G ecc256:ecdaa4-sha384 -u key.pub -r key.priv`

-**DEPRECATED**
-The old numerical arguments are deprecated, and use is discouraged and will not be officially supported going forward.